-A current challenge (Feb-March 2018) on The Sewing Place is to sew three garments from one pattern but each garment to be different; not just different views of the same or using different fabrics, but active modification of the pattern to ensure that the three garments look distinctively different from each other.
+A current challenge (February-April 2018) on The Sewing Place is to sew three garments from one pattern but each garment to be different; not just different views of the same or using different fabrics, but active modification of the pattern to ensure that the three garments look distinctively different from each other.

 I have decided to use McCalls 7084, a button-through shirtwaister dress with a straight or a full skirt, optional collar and several sleeve options.